How to Glue EVA Foam: Best Glue, Contact Cement & Super Glue Guide

 Attempting to bond closed-cell polymers with standard household glues causes immediate seam failure.
-This guide explains perfectly how to glue EVA foam by identifying the exact chemical adhesives and strict surface preparation methods necessary to create permanent, flexible structural bonds.
+This guide explains how to glue EVA foam by identifying the exact chemical adhesives and strict surface preparation methods necessary to create permanent, flexible structural bonds.

 Why Is EVA Foam Difficult to Bond?